mussen081/paymenterinstaller/README.md

 ```
 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+be sure that if you using external db that the port 3306 is open

 ```
 After running the script, you will be asked about the language that you want to use.
 If you use "en," the script would be in English; if you use "es," it's going to be in Spanish.